Nuclei-Software/nuclei-linux-sdk/README.md

 [![Build](https://github.com/Nuclei-Software/nuclei-linux-sdk/workflows/Build/badge.svg)](https://github.com/Nuclei-Software/nuclei-linux-sdk/actions)

+> Normal development of Nuclei Linux SDK are switched to *dev_nuclei_next* branch, other branchs such as
+> *dev_nuclei* are not recommended.

-This will download external prebuilt toolchain, and build linux kernel, device tree, ramdisk, and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei UX600 SoC.
+This will download external prebuilt toolchain, and build linux kernel, device tree, ramdisk, and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei Demo SoC.

-It can also build linux kernel, rootfs ramdisk, opensbi and freeloader for Nuclei UX600 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.
+It can also build linux kernel, rootfs ramdisk, opensbi and freeloader for Nuclei Demo SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.

+Nuclei Demo SoC is mainly used for evaluation, which can be configured to use Nuclei RISC-V Core.

+If you want to run linux on Nuclei Demo SoC, you will need UX600 or UX900 RISC-V Core present in it.

 > The rootfs used in this SDK is initramfs format.

-> * If you want to boot evaluate TEE feature, please checkout this branch:
+> * If you want to boot evaluate TEE feature, please checkout these branches:
 >   - *dev_nuclei_keystone*: Keystone TEE porting for Nuclei RISC-V Core
 >   - *dev_flash_penglai_spmp*: Penglai TEE porting for Nuclei RISC-V Core, sPMP required
+>   - *dev_flash_spmp*: not TEE feature, just used to boot Nuclei RISC-V Core, sPMP required
 >
-> You can switch to selected branch, eg. `dev_nuclei_keystone` branch via command below:
+> eg. You can switch to selected branch, eg. `dev_nuclei_keystone` branch via command below:
 >   ~~~
 >   # Please make sure your workspace is clean
 >   git status